upidapi/NixOs/README.md

 ## description
+Welcome to my overengineerd configuration for my computer systems.
+A concoction of my better hallucinations, not very carefully orchestrated to (hopefully) do something that is at least partially useful.
+I've made this public for it to be used as a reference (and so that i can install it faster on random systems)

 This config is not a finished product, and will change as a continue to learn about nix.
 Things will be modified, updated, added, removed and restructured without warning.
-I commit each time I (successfully) rebuild so a large amount of commits are imcompleate and or partailly broken.
-So watch out for just blindly copying things whithout knowing what they do.
+I commit each time I (successfully) rebuild so a large amount of commits are incomplete and or broken.
+So if you take someting make sure that you understand what it does.
+It is also made specifically for my machine with their own quirks.
+Dont expect it to work on yours.
+If you decide to (against my advice) try to boot this.
+Please make sure you have backups of your data.
+And a good backup plan in the case that you can't boot.

 ![my desktop](https://github.com/upidapi/NixOs/blob/main/misc/images/desktop.png?raw=true)